feliciawnn/theinterns/README.md

 2. How To Use This Prototype
 	2.1.
 Navigating To The Dashboards
 		a.
-Open from index.js under the architect-html-pro folder or open from the following link (https://feliciawnn.github.io/theinterns/)
+Open from index.js on the ROOT of this folder or open from the following link (https://feliciawnn.github.io/theinterns/)
 		b.
 Select whether you want to see the "marketing manager" dashboard or "RHB Influencer" dashboard

 	2.2.
 When you are done using the dashboards and want to switch acc
 		a.
-Open the profile image on the top right of your screen and a drop down with your name will show				b.
+Open the profile image on the top right of your screen and a drop down with your name will show
+		b.
 Click log out from the pop out and reselect your dashboard option (see 2.1.)